top of page

 • Once we're certain we have good germination, we'll make these plants available for prepurchase.

-• Limit one per shopper
+• Limit two per shopper

 bottom of page